hande-qmc/hande/documentation/manual/integrals.rst

 Post-calculation analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The returned wavefunction object :code:`wfn` can be inspected and analysed.
-For methods summary see https://psicode.org/psi4manual/master/api/psi4.core.Wavefunction.html#psi4.core.Wavefunction.
+For methods summary see `here <https://psicode.org/psi4manual/master/api/psi4.core.Wavefunction.html#psi4.core.Wavefunction>`_.
 But most basically you can call

 .. code-block:: python